 Precipitation, evaporation and condensation are stages of the earth's water cycle.
 Water circulates continuously from the land to the atmosphere and back; it's used over and over again.

 Cities mirror the water cycle by reusing nature's water.
 For example, river water is converted into drinking water so it can be used safely in homes and businesses.
-The used water flows through pipelines to wastewater facilities where it is cleaned and can be used again.
+The used water flows through pipelines to wastewater facilities where it is treated and can be used again.

-Cleaned wastewater is used for irrigation, industrial processes and environmental enhancement.
+Treated wastewater is used for irrigation, industrial processes and environmental enhancement.
 The rest is returned to the river where it is taken and used again.

 The Rio Grande is a key resource in El Paso's water supply portfolio.
 Our river water plants can produce 100 million gallons of water per day.
 When drought reduces river water, we pump more water from the aquifers.
 But the aquifers are not replenished quickly, and the water they contain is not infinite.
 Accelerated pumping is not sustainable for prolonged periods of time.